lovexyn0827/MessMod/README.md

 ##### `/accessingpath compile <name> <inputType>`

 Compile the custom node with the given `<name>` into bytecode to increase the performance.
-The expected input type of nodes may be specified with the argument `<inputType>`, in the format `pkg1/Class1,pkg2/Class2`.
+The expected input type of nodes may be specified with the argument `<inputType>`, in the format `pkg1/Class1,pkg2/Class2`, and the input type of the first node must be a reference type.

 Currently, this feature may be buggy.

 ##### `/accessingpath defineNode <name> <temproary> <backend>`

-Define the accessing path specified by the argument `backend` as a custom accessing path node.
-If `<temproary>` is `false`, the node will be saved in the level folder.
+Define the accessing path specified by the argument <backend> as a custom accessing path node.
+If <temproary> is false, the node will be saved in the world folder.

 ##### `/accessingpath list`

-Get the list of custom nodes.
+List all custom nodes.

 ##### `/accessingpath undefineNode <name>`